zevnda/workforce-mate/README.md

 ## Installation
 > [!IMPORTANT]
-> Workforce Mate currently only supports [DES participants](https://www.servicesaustralia.gov.au/disability-employment-services)
+> Because every job seeker's situation involves different variables, Workforce Mate may not be fully compatible for everyone.
+You'll need to test it yourself to confirm it works for your specific case.
 - **Chrome:** Install directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/haeckfjephijlgkadecdknebckfndnpi)
 - **Firefox:** Install directly from the [Mozilla Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/workforce-mate/)